Home

 The kettlebell clean is great because it teaches your whole body to work as a single unit.
 Your legs, back, core, and arms all benefit from this exercise.

-The clean was originally a barbell lift, done as part of weight training.
-If you want to start the more traditional path of weight training (safely and effectively) right away with the best info, diet, and routines, check out the 5 Day Beginner Weight Training Course!
+Weight training is one of the best methods of strength training!
+If you want to start weight training safely and effectively, with the best info, diet, and routines, check out the 5 Day Beginner Weight Training Course!

 How To Do The Exercise